 – “Walking around barefoot = a shortcut to pneumonia.”

 The Dutch aren’t very concerned with wind or rain probably because at least one of those two things, if not both, is always happening.
-They face getting sick with a staunch aversion to medicine.
+They face getting sick with an even stauncher aversion to medicine than Italians.
 It’s as if submitting to medicine is somehow a failure.
 Of course, more serious illnesses require medicine but the common ailments just get tea, rest, and maybe an extra sweater.
 Earlier this year Marianna had an ear infection.
 Her doctor waited about a month to finally prescribe antibiotics (by which time the right side of Marianna’s head had become swollen).
 Maybe she’s stronger now?

 Another Dutch practice that surprised me is childbirth at home.
 Not that pregnancy is an illness, but I think that Marianna (IT) and I (USA) would both agree that the hospital seems the logical place to deliver babies.
 Not in The Netherlands!
 They still prefer to do things at home, arguing that it’s more comfortable for the whole family.
 That seems all well and good until there are complications and you have to be dangerously rushed to the hospital.

 Both of our hospital experiences in Amsterdam were positive.
 Not only were the doctors and nurses great with children, but they also took a lot of time to make sure that Mom was ok too (Dad… well, Dad counts less in these situations in any culture).
 The pediatric ward is full of toys and nice rooms that can accommodate parents as well.
 I think that the greatest testament to the success of the OLVG Amsterdam pediatrics department was that Sean did not cry whenever the doctors visited him.
 He had blood drawn from his finger twice and the first time he was asleep and woke up startled, the second time, he might as well have been eating ice cream for as happy as he seemed.
 The most traumatic experience through a total of 6 days in the hospital was when some volunteers dressed as clowns came into our room to spread some “cheer”.
-Sean was pretty distraught.
+Sean was not into the clowns and in his defense, a bunch of adults who look like they escaped from the psych-ward, barging into your room doesn’t feel very comforting.

 Personally, I like all of these differences.
 It’s like having a free, built-in second and third opinion with regards to any illness.
 At this point though, we’re mostly interested in the opinion that keeps us out of the hospital for a while.
 We’ll probably end up with a mix of the best medicine from everywhere.